utaal/protoduction/Readme.md

     NODE_ENV='production' protoduction --port 8000 # or whatever port you like

 Starting with `NODE_ENV='production'` will disable developer-oriented error output in the browser and enable caching (LRU) of rendered css and jade.
-The number of most used items that will be kept in cache can be tweaked with `--less-cache-size` and `--page-cache-size`.
+The number of most requested items that will be kept in cache can be tweaked with `--less-cache-size` and `--page-cache-size`.
+When server-side caching is enabled, protoduction will also honor if-modified-since conditional GETs and will return a 304 (Not Modified) status code for all requests whose target has been cached since the last server restart.
+For these reasons the server should be restarted after any change to the site definition in production.

 It's recommended to run protoduction on a nonprivileged port behind a reverse proxy (as nginx, apahe with mod_proxy or node-proxy) running on port 80.